BalazsNyiro/sentence-seeker/README.md

 ## Roadmap

+19 may, 2020:
+ - Web page development with desktop Text analyser logic is in progress.
+ - First Refactor period is over.

 In the far, far future a controller process are going to send requests for nodes in same host and in different hosts too, so the whole seeking happens simultaneously

 ## Future plans: